lglie/aca.ts/README.md

 # Aca.ts

-> Aca.ts is a node.js CLI based on Typescript and Knex.js.
-It can automatically sync database schema according to a custom ORM.
-It can also automatically generate APIs for accessing the database.
-More importantly, it can automatically create frontend APIs through backend functions and the generated database APIs (like RPC), so frontend developers can easily access the backend without defining routing.
-The APIs are typescript, and therefore the tips are very friendly when coding.
+> Aca.ts is a CLI that automatically generates typescript API.
+It can automatically synchronize database schema according to a custom ORM file(database definition described by typescript class); Automatically generate frontend and backend APIs for accessing the database; Automatically generate frontend APIs with the same name to access Web backend functions (like RPC, do not specify routes).
+The backend code can be written on the frontend, which is an ideal solution for fullstack development.

 Use the class syntax of Typescript to define ORM: